openbakery/gradle-xcodePlugin/README.md

 gradle-xcodePlugin
 ==================

-gradle xcodePlugin to build iOS projects
+This project is a fork of the fantastic gradle xcodePlugin to build iOS projects.
+This version contains some extensions for uploading apps to HockeyApp and overriding some additional project properties.
+Hopefully the project will become obsolete if the suggested functionality can/would be integrated into the original project.

-**Current version is 0.7.1**
+**Current version is 0.7.3**

 __Introduction:__ http://openbakery.org/gradle.php